fahmi-ayari/Secure-CI-CD-pipeline-with-jenkins/README.md

 # Secure CI/CD Pipeline with Jenkins for Java Web App 🚀

-In my last academic project, I built a **secure CI/CD pipeline using Jenkins** for a Java-based web application.
-This repository documents every step of the process, from infrastructure setup to deployment.
-Hope you find it helpful!
+In my last academic project, I designed and implemented a secure CI/CD pipeline using Jenkins for a Java-based web application.
+This pipeline streamlines the deployment process while integrating robust security testing at every stage.
+Key tools include:

+-SonarQube for static code quality analysis.

+-Trivy for Software Composition Analysis (SCA) to scan open-source libraries and dependencies.

+The pipeline generates detailed reports highlighting security findings, followed by a comprehensive monitoring phase at the application and system levels using Grafana and Prometheus.

+This repository documents the entire process—from infrastructure setup to deployment—providing a clear, step-by-step guide.
+I hope you find it insightful!

 ## Project Architecture 📐
 *(Thumbnail of the architecture diagram will be added here)*